 Basic earnings per share ("EPS") is computed by dividing net income by the weighted average number of shares of Common Stock outstanding during the period.
 Diluted EPS reflects the potential dilution of securities that could share in earnings.
-When the impact of common stock equivalents is anti-dilutive, they are excluded from the calculation.
+Potential shares of common stock are excluded from the computation of diluted earnings per share when their effect would be anti-dilutive.